aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-encryption_sdk.rst

     messages was needed for your application, you might want to consider putting the message in S3, and sending a reference to it via SQS.

-Adding additional audit metadata to your encryption context
+Adding additional audit metadata to your Encryption Context
 ===========================================================

-Now that you're using the encryption SDK, it's a lot easier to put dynamically-changing data in the encryption context.
+Now that you're using the encryption SDK, it's a lot easier to put dynamically-changing data in the Encryption Context.
 For example, we can record the order ID just by doing:

 .. tabs::